-My current role is as a Teaching Fellow in Psychology in the School of Psychology at Ulster University.
-I am also an external research supervisor at the University of Roehampton.
-At Ulster I teach developmental, psychology, applied social psychology, qualitative research methods, and supervise undergraduate and masters dissertation students.
+I am a Lecturer in Psychology in the School of Psychology at Ulster University.
+I am also an external research supervisor for practitioner doctorate students at the University of Roehampton.
+At Ulster am Course Director for the BSc Psychology programme, I teach developmental psychology, applied social psychology, and qualitative research methods.
+I also supervise undergraduate and masters dissertation students.
 As external research supervisor at Roehampton, I co-supervise the research of a number of PsychD students.

 I hold a BSc (Hons) Psychology (First Class) award by Kingston University, an MSc in Social Psychology (Merit) and a PhD in Psychology, both awarded by University of Surrey.
 I am currently training to be a counsellor with PCI College, Belfast.